deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “You succeeded admirably.
 After you, gentlemen.”

-They nodded, and all their jovial anticipation vanished in instant.
+They nodded, and all their jovial anticipation vanished in an instant.
 The two of them assumed their positions alongside and slightly behind Knight, and from there…

 Weighty, robotic, stone-faced precision.
 Like all the best-drilled ceremony, it managed the trick of conveying genuine menace without so much as a flicker of aggression.
 They weren’t there to threaten and intimidate.
 They were there...to show they could, if it was needed.